pingcap/blog/tidb-operator-source-code-reading-v-backup-and-restore.md

 When the backup controller receives an event that creates the `Backup` resource, it creates a job to do the configured backup operation.
 In the case above, it backs up data in the `mycluster` database in the `test1` namespace and stores the data in the GCP storage specified in the `gcs` field.

-In the following sections, I’ll explain the internal logic of the three controllers.
+In the following sections, I'll explain the internal logic of the three controllers.

 ### The backup controller